khawslee/ATS-Friendly-Resume/README.md

 *   **Common Interview Questions:** \
 Generates answers to common interview questions based on the job description and resume.

+*   **Groq support:**
+Leverages Groq for faster and more efficient processing.

+*   **Deepseek R1 support:**
+Leverages Deepseek R1 for enhanced resume analysis and generation.

 ## How to Use

 1.  **API Key:** Enter your Google Generative AI API key.